emiliebarnard/pokemon-in-python/index.md

 some intro here

 ### Abilities
-An <i>ability<i> is a game mechanic that grants a passive effect for a Pokémon in battle or while navigating the world.
+An <i>ability</i> is a game mechanic that grants a passive effect for a Pokémon in battle or while navigating the world.
 A single Pokémon may have multiple abilities but only one active ability at a given time.
 More information can be found on <a href="https://bulbapedia.bulbagarden.net/wiki/Ability">Bulbapedia</a>.

 #### API Path
 `https://pokeapi.co/api/v2/ability/{id or name}/`